48 Hours in Aruba

 California Lighthouse

-The California Lighthouse is at the western tip of the island and is a strange sight with it’s numerous windows.
-The windows looked like they belonged more on a monument than a lighthouse!
+The California Lighthouse is at the western tip of the island and is a strange sight with its numerous windows.
+The windows looked like they belonged more to a monument than a lighthouse!
 You can’t go inside the lighthouse, but you do have some nice views from the hill.

 California lighthouse 48 hours in aruba